-The complications that result from Avian Influenza aren’t mild at all.
+The complications from Avian Influenza are severe.
 In most cases, the infected chickens die excruciatingly.
 Here are some of the complications.

 Chickens infected by the virus find it difficult to breathe.
 Once the virus gets into the body, one of the first things is to seize the respiratory functions.
 Therefore, it’s not uncommon to find infected birds struggling to breathe among other respiratory issues.
 This is followed by the lungs collapsing, which immediately spells death for the affected chicken.